 - Arrogant as a totalitarian ruler.

-25. Arrogant as a CEO in a boardroom
+25. As arrogant as a CEO in a boardroom

 Meaning: Someone who is confident, often to the point of being overly self-assured, in a position of power.